pedrocrisp/NGS-pipelines/Docs/RNAseq.md

 Requirements:

 Sickle requires you to set the following variables:
+-f: specify forward read file input.
+-r: specify reverse read file input.
-q: the quality score limit (eg. average quality score of 20)
+-q: the quality score limit (eg. if 20, the window must have an average quality score of 20 otherwise it will be discarded).
-l: the minimum length threshold (eg. you would discard reads below 20 bps)
+-l: the minimum length threshold (eg. if 20, you would discard reads below 20 bps).
-n: allows you to remove all sequences containing an n base.
+-n: allows you to remove all sequences containing an n base.
 This feature is not recommended for RNAseq.
-t: the type of sequencer you used, either Sanger, Solexa or Illumina.
+-t: the type of sequencer you used, either Sanger, Solexa or Illumina.
 This variable is extremely important because it is used to determine the quality scores of you bases.
 For Sanger, '33' is added to each quality score, whereas '64' is added to Solexa.
 Pre 2011, '33' is added to each quality score for Illumina, and post 2011 '64'is added.
-*IF ONE OF A PAIR FAILS= GOES TO A SEPERATE FILE called singles* *ADD OTHERS HERE*
-*Windoe size is 0.1 times the length of the read*
+-o: specify output file for forward reads.
+-p: specify output file for reverse reads.
+-s: specify output file for non-paired reads.

 References: